let the countdown begin!

 - Inform family and friends of the no package policy.

 - Please write or call directors with any issues or concerns.
 On opening day, please share any recent developments or special instructions with cabin counselors, nurses, and/or directors.

-- Bring any medications with you and turn them into the nurses at the Wishing Well.
+- Bring any medications with you and turn them into the nurses who will be stationed in the main office.
 (See list of over-the-counter medications stocked in our health center).

 - Please review head lice information (link).
 Check your daughter’s head carefully prior to camp.

 - If flying, please turn in return tickets and unaccompanied minor forms at the office.
 (Please prepay unaccompanied minor fee and complete forms.
 It is helpful to pack a small carry-on bag with a change of clothes, tennis shoes, and bathing suit).